On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization

 \section{Theoretical Results}

-In this section, for the original bilevel problem\,\eqref{eqn:bilevel}, we present new optimality conditions, named {\it scaled bilevel KKT (SB-KKT)} conditions.
-We next derive a certain one-level optimization problem from the original bilevel problem\,\eqref{eqn:bilevel}.
-For that problem, we prove that the SB-KKT conditions are nothing but necessarily optimality conditions.
-We further show that a sequence generated by Algorithm\,\ref{alg:smoothing} converges to a point which satisfies the SB-KKT conditions.
+In this section, we will prove the global convergence of Algorithm\,\ref{alg:smoothing} by investigating an accumulation point of a sequence generated by that algorithm.
+For this purpose, in Section\,\ref{SB-KKT}, we first present new optimality conditions for the original bilevel problem\,\eqref{eqn:bilevel}, named {\it scaled bilevel KKT (SB-KKT)} conditions.
+Moreover, in Section~\ref{sec:convtoSB}, we prove that any accumulation point of a sequence generated by Algorithm\,\ref{alg:smoothing} actually satisfies the SB-KKT conditions under some assumptions.

 Throughout the section, we often use the following notations for $\w\in \R^n$: